Bean-Vic/Homework-Aug-2025/HW3/Vincent/note.md

 ## Question 9: What is a callback function?

-**Answer:** A function you pass as an argument to be invoked later (after an event, timer, async completion, etc.).
-Many JS APIs use them.
+**Answer:** A callback function is a function passed as an argument to another function, which then decides when to invoke it, either immeditately (synchronously, e.g., forEach) or later (asynchronously, e.g., setTimeout, fetch)

 ```js
 setTimeout(() => console.log("done"), 1000);